graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 * [API](/api/paper/modules/operations.html#getStore)

-This operation gives the *current* read **and write** version of the store available for mutating within the *Mutation Transaction* callback.
+This operation gives the current **mutable** version of the `DocumentStore` available for mutating within the *Mutation Transaction* callback.
 This is useful for when access to underlying `DocumentStore` data structure and its `Documents` is required.
 It can also be useful to query by using typical javascript methods, for example:

 ```js
 await paper.mutate(({ getStore }) => {